jaseem66caj/techkwiz-quiz-app-v3/README.md

 # 🎯 techkwiz-quiz-app-v3 - Interactive Tech Quiz Application

-A modern, responsive quiz application built with Next.js 15, React 19, and TypeScript.
-Features real-time coin rewards, achievements, and an engaging user experience.
+A modern, responsive quiz application built with **Next.js 15.5.3**, **React 19.1.1**, and **TypeScript 5.9.2**.
+Features real-time coin rewards, achievements, and an engaging user experience with enhanced development tooling and optimized performance.

 ## ✨ Features